screwdriver-cd/aws-consumer-scripts/README.md

 All of these tools can be installed via Homebrew on Mac OS X.

 ## Prerequisite
 To start using Screwdriver on your AWS account, please reach out to the Screwdriver Team and get the list of broker endpoints and the corresponding route53 zone name.
-Also a Amazon Secret Manager secret needs to be created manually (for now), the values for which will be provided by Screwdriver Team.
+Also a Amazon Secret Manager secret with rotation and KMS Key needs to be created separately, the values and scripts for which will be provided by Screwdriver Team.

 ## Instructions

 To get started, update the var file with the required details.
-Please refer to [`setup.tfvars`](./setup.tfvars) for the variables list.
+Please refer to [`setup.tfvars.json.tmpl`](./setup.tfvars.json.tmpl) for the variables list.
+Rename file to `setup.tfvars.json`.

 Second, configure the AWS CLI by running `aws configure` with your AWS credentials and select profile for the desired account.
 ```